MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/multi-tenant-management-partner.md

 ## Tenant managers

 This built-in role is only configurable in the Pro Management-MTM portal.
 This role allows you to assign a group of users that accept invitations, but are not involved with the management of customer rooms.
 In order to assign Tenant manager permissions in the Pro Management-MTM portal, the assigning account must be set to be a Managed Service Administrator in the Pro Management Customer portal.
-Before attempting to set Tenant manager permissions, please ensure your account is appropriately configured in your Customer portal.
-This is not configurable from the Pro Management-MTM portal.
+Before attempting to set Tenant manager permissions ensure your account is configured correctly in your Customer portal.
+You won't be able to configure it from the Pro Management-MTM portal.
 It is recommended to configure this role so designated Tenant managers can accept customer invitations and sub-delegate permissions to others in your organization.
-Otherwise, only users with the Managed Service Administrator role in your tenant will be able to accept invitations.
+If this doesn't happen, only those users with the Managed Service Administrator role in your tenant will be able to accept invitations.

 **To configure tenant managers**